FREE SUBSCRIBE to WestVirginiaVille’s e-mail newsletter:

 The jet dropped like a silvery stone out of the sky overtop West Virginia’s capital city.
 It evened out over the Kanawha River and roared down its length, water flashing in the jet’s wake.
 Crazily, the pilot charged toward a bridge over the river.
 Was he going to pull up?

-Joseph Ellis Turner, age 11, watched in awe as the jet dashed under the bridge, not over it.
+Joseph Ellis Turner, age 11, heard about this story later— how Yeager’s jet dashed under the bridge, not over it.
 Immediately, the jet leapt skyward like a firework.
 It rolled once in the sky.

 And was gone.

 The year was 1950.
-Turner, now age 79, recalled his reaction as he stood stunned by what he’d just seen daredevil West Virginia aviator Chuck Yeager do.
+Turner, now age 79, recalled his reaction as a kid to learning there was such a daredevil aviator out of West Virginia.

 “I want to be like that guy,” he said